Venseven/CrackStation/README.md

  Tag corresponding to release 1 where we have changes for single character decryption

 **2.0.0** - Tag corresponding to release 2 where we have changes for two characters

+**2.1.1** - Tag corresponding to release 3 where we have changes for three characters

 **FILES**

 Main File  - CrackStation.swift (Implements Interface Decrypter)